We are proud to be a North Carolina PBIS MODEL School!

 Supports and resources available to Rama Road Elementary Scholars every day include:

-TWO full-time School Counselors - Ms. Kristen Litchfield and Ms. Elizabeth Ponzi
+School Counselors - Ms. Elizabeth Ponzi and Ms. Arlene Diaz

 A full-time Social Worker - Ms. Jennifer Maietta